matthew-tfs/mjcb.io/content/blog/00008-vmware-workstation-and-hyper-v.md

 hypervisorlaunchtype    Auto
 ```

-There is one command that needs to be run in order to duplicate the existing Windows 10 boot entry:
+There is one command that needs to be run to duplicate the existing Windows 10 boot entry:

 ```cmd
 bcdedit /copy {current} /d "Windows 10 No Hyper-V"